 Gaining remarkable traction, outsourcing in the field of software development manifests some mainstream tendencies that will shape the face of the IT industry in the current year.

-Being an experienced outsourcing vendor, DICEUS envisages the following developments to be indicative of the software market evolution in 2021.
+Being an experienced outsourcing vendor, DICEUS envisages the following developments to be indicative of the software market evolution.

 A shift in the weight of outsourcers